varksh05/DateArithmetic/README.md

 # To Add or Subtract a date to arrive at new date

      getDate -> toUnivno (returns integer d).
-     Add or Subtract a number to d and store it in newDate newDate = d + anynumber;
+     Add/Subtract a number to/from d. positve for addition or negative for Subtraction newDate = d + anynumber;
      toDate(newDate) -> putDate

 # To get Difference between two Dates